 “Hey, Brandon,” she said, bouncing up to the counter – not a coworker, but the girlfriend of one, whom I didn’t know from Adam – “Do you know the difference between a cheeseburger and a [sexual reference]?”

-No. I do not know the difference between those two things, and I’ve as much desire to find out as to go dumpster-diving in full view of Main Street on rush hour.
-Which I suppose is not altogether unrelated.
+No. I don’t know the difference between those things, and I’ve as much desire to find out as to go dumpster-diving on Main Street during rush hour.

-I looked at them with what I hoped was my (increasingly common) world-weary half-grin.
+I looked at them with what I hoped was a world-weary half-grin.

 “C’mon.
 Enough for one night,” I said.

 I’m trying to be gracious.
 I don’t want to be THAT Christian, the one who gets all debilitated because unbelievers act like unbelievers.
 You have to let this stuff slide off your back in environments like this.

 Plus, I actually enjoy this particular coworker.
 He’s got solid character (albeit a one-track mind) and I consider him a friend.
 Burning bridges over this stuff doesn’t necessarily help when you’re trying to share Christ.

 But this stuff does get tiring.

 I’m getting flashbacks to the “locker room talk” of my Air Force days.
 That was ten times worse, of course, thanks to the privacy of our launch truck.
 But my current friend’s constant attempts to “hook me up” at nearby bars (and cruder things) are definitely familiar.
 I don’t need that kind of help, thank you.

 I think of friends who got slapped with the “goody two shoes” label in high school.
 I remember it was frustrating for them.
 The world can acknowledge your holiness and still find a way to mock you for it.
 Some end up ditching that righteousness (think Nancy from Stranger Things), thinking, I suppose, that they’re missing out.